 - Stopping "Gerrymandering" and recommending Constitutional changes on realigning our Congressional and Legislative Districts to reflect our communities of interest and keep our counties together.

-Governor Hogan will be rolling out his budget priorities and legislative agenda in the next few weeks.
-He will continue to put forth a bi-partisan agenda that focuses on economic issues.
-I can assure you that we are already working on putting our fiscal house in order by reprioritizing our budget and curbing unnecessary spending in order to reign in the current unsustainable trajectory we are on.
+I can assure you that we are already working on putting our fiscal house in order by re-prioritizing our budget and curbing unnecessary spending in order to reign in the current unsustainable trajectory we are on.

 Governor Hogan has already made Maryland more business friendly and our tax code fairer so that we continue to improve the environment for creating jobs and keep Marylanders from leaving our state.
 We continue to make great strides in real changes that will help our Maryland working families, small businesses and farmers.

 I could go on and on about Governor Hogan and Lt.
 Gov. Rutherford, but let me sum it up by saying - I LOVE THEM BOTH.
 They are exactly what Maryland needs to get our great State back on track again.

 As your Delegate and a senior member of the House Health and Government Operations Committee, I will be heavily engaged in all issues that impact healthcare in Carroll County and Maryland, as well as education policy and funding, agricultural regulations and improving our roads and highways.